mhjohans/currency-api/README.md

 # Currency Conversion API

-This application is a Spring Boot based RESTful API for currency conversions.
+This application is a Spring Boot based RESTful API that can be used to convert currency values from one currency to another using real-time data from the [SWOP](https://swop.cx) foreign exchange rate API.

 ## Available functions